bolemo/aegis/README.md

 * `-log=on`/`off` - when used with restart, load_set or update, will enable/disable logging
 * `-lines=`N - when used with log, will display N lines (N being the number of lines to show)
 * `-rm-symlink` - when used with clean, removes the symlink `/usr/bin/aegis`
+* `-rm-web` - when used with clean, removes the Web Companion

 ## Blocklists
 The file `/opt/bolemo/etc/aegis.sources` contains the list of server url to get lists from (hash:net or hash:ip).
 It has several by default.
 You change this list to suit your needs (like blocking a specific country ip range).